N4v1ds0n/PP5-predictive_analysis/README.md

 The client aims to automate this process using an AI-powered visual inspection system that can instantly identify whether a leaf is healthy or infected, thereby significantly reducing labor time and enabling early intervention to protect crop quality.

-For full context, see the original business interview.
-✅ Summary of Business Requirements:
+Summary of Business Requirements:

-    Visually differentiate healthy cherry leaves from those infected with powdery mildew.
+- Visually differentiate healthy cherry leaves from those infected with powdery mildew.

-    Automatically predict the health status of a leaf based on an image.
+- Automatically predict the health status of a leaf based on an image.

-    Provide interpretable prediction reports for the examined leaves.
+- Provide interpretable prediction reports for the examined leaves.

 ## Hypotheses and Validation

-Hypothesis 1: Visual Signs of Infection Are Detectable
+Hypothesis 1: Visual signs of mildew infection are detectable

-Hypothesis 2: A Sigmoid Activation Is Suitable for Binary Classification
+Hypothesis 2: A softmax output neuron is the better choice despite of binary dataset

-Hypothesis 3: A CNN Can Reliably Detect Powdery Mildew
+Hypothesis 3: A CNN can reliably detect powdery mildew

-Hypothesis 4: The Model Can Generalize Beyond the Training Domain
+Hypothesis 4: The model might have difficulties to Generalize Beyond the Training Domain

-### Hypothesis 1: Visual Signs of Infection Are Detectable
+### Hypothesis 1: Visual signs of infection are detectable

 Statement: Powdery mildew creates distinct visual patterns—such as white, powdery spots—that can be reliably captured in leaf imagery.